$1.2M expansion planned for Sinclair College Warren County campus

 The Sinclair Community College Board of Trustees approved the first phase of a $1.2 million project to “reinvigorate” the Industrial Maintenance Technology (IMT) program at the Courseview Campus in Mason.

-The money is to be used for renovation and expansion of the labs and classrooms used by industrial maintenance technology students at the campus just east of Interstate 71 on 5386 Courseview Dr., according to a press release.
+The money is to be used for renovation and expansion of the labs and classrooms used by industrial maintenance technology students at the campus just east of Interstate 71 on 5386 Courseview Drive, according to a news release.

 Last Tuesday, the trustees selected Kettering-based Wilcon Corp. to do the work.